• Skip to primary navigation

 Soupe au Pistou ingredients sold ready to use in Provençal markets during the summer

-About Le Chef's Wife
+Other Le Chef's Wife Recipes You will Enjoy:

 Le Chef's Wife in her kitchen in front of a row of pots and pans with a bowl of Soup

 Bonjour!
 I am Anina Belle.
 I translate the fancy cooking of my Michelin-star trained French Chef Husband, Le Chef, into easy to make dishes that busy people with no culinary training (like me!) can make at home.
-We have two young kids (5 and 2) and I have a full time job in hospitality in addition to this blog.
+We have two young kids (6 and 4) and I run a marketing company in addition to this blog.
 I strongly believe that even busy people deserve to eat well at home.

 I share our home cooking on Instagram, pinterest and tiktok.
 Sign up for my newsletter to be the first to receive my new recipes and have advance access to cooking classes.
 I look forward to cooking with you!